TimMangan/MSIX-PackageSupportFramework/README.md

 * [Instructions for authoring your own fixup DLL](Authoring.md)

 ## Get the pre-built Package Support Framework binaries
+Look for a versioned folder starting with ReleasePsf- that will contain pre-built release and debug builds of the PSF.
+We are unable to use the GitHub "release" mechanism without breaking your ability to compare sources here to the original Microsoft sources.

-Download the Package Support Framework binaries from [Nuget.org](https://www.nuget.org/packages/Microsoft.PackageSupportFramework).
+The older Microsoft builds for the Package Support Framework binaries from [Nuget.org](https://www.nuget.org/packages/Microsoft.PackageSupportFramework).
 To extract the binaries, rename the package extension to .zip, unzip the file, and locate the binaries in the /bin folder.
 In a future release we are planning to make it easier to locate the binaries directly on GitHub.

 ## Branch structure
-Package Support Framework adopts a **develop** and **master** branching style.
+THe original Microsoft Package Support Framework adopts a **develop** and **master** branching style.
+In this TimMangan fork, the develop **develop** branch acts like the master and other branches are childs of develop.

 ### Master
-The **master** branch represents the source in the most recent NuGet package.
-The code in this branch is the most stable.
-Do not fork off this branch for development.
+The **master** branch represents the Microsoft Master source in the most recent NuGet package.
+The code in this branch is old.
+Do not use.

 ### Develop
-The **develop** branch has the latest code.
-Keep in mind that there might be features in this branch that is not yet in **master**.
+The **develop** branch has the latest Release code.
 Make a private fork off the **develop** branch to make your own contributions to Package Support Framework.

 ## Fixup metadata
 Each fixup and the PSF Launcher has a metadata file in XML format.
 Each file contains the following: